 NO_USE_DISTRIBUTED_DML |

 The USE_DISTRIBUTED_DML hint enables distributed DML operations.
 When this hint is enabled, DML operations are executed in a distributed manner.
-The NO_USE_DISTRIBUTED_DML hint is the reverse operation of the USE_DISTRIBUTED_DML hint.
+The reverse operation is the NO_USE_DISTRIBUTED_DML hint.

 Syntax